simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 This tutorial would be blown out of proportion if I would explain every line of CSS.
 This can't be a tutorial about how the awesomeness of Flexbox works or how other CSS magic is done.

 If you find yourself confused about the CSS and not about BEM itself: No problem, you need to take a step back and watch a few tutorials before going on here.
-Key is identifying **where** your head is stuck.
+Key is always identifying **where** your head is stuck.

 There are a lot of beginner tutorials for CSS just a Google Search away.
 If it is Flexbox what makes your head flex I can highly recommend [Wes Bos and his tutorials](https://flexbox.io/) about that.

 > Like with every problem or thing you don't understand: Dissect it into smaller in smaller pieces and attack them one be one.

- Don't feel bad, you can do it! ?‍??

 </sidenote>